scaleoutsystems/fedn/README.md

 ![alt text](https://thumb.tildacdn.com/tild6637-3937-4565-b861-386330386132/-/resize/560x/-/format/webp/FEDn_logo.png)

-## What is FEDn?
 FEDn is an open-source, modular and ML-framework agnostic framework for Federated Machine Learning (FedML) developed and maintained by Scaleout Systems.
 FEDn enables highly scalable cross-silo and cross-device use-cases over *FEDn networks*.

 ## Core Features

 FEDn lets you seamlessly go from local development of a federated model in a pseudo-distributed sandbox to live production deployments in distributed, heterogeneous environments.
 Three key design objectives are guiding the project:

-### A ML-framework agnostic black-box design
-Client model updates and model validations are treated as black-box computations.
+- **A ML-framework agnostic black-box design**.
+Model updates are treated as black-box computations.
 This means that it is possible to support virtually any ML model type or framework.
-Support for Keras and PyTorch artificial neural network models are available out-of-the-box, and support for many other model types, including select models from SKLearn, are in active development.
-A developer follows a structured design pattern to implement clients and there is a lot of flexibility in the toolchains used.
+Support for Keras and PyTorch artificial is available out-of-the-box, and support for many other model types, including select models from SKLearn, are in active development.

-### Horizontally scalable through a tiered aggregation scheme
-FEDn is designed to allow for flexible and easy horizontal scaling to handle growing numbers of clients and to meet latency and throughput requirements.
+- **Horizontally scalable through a tiered aggregation scheme**.
+FEDn is designed to allow for massive horizontal scaling.
 This is achieved by a tiered architecture where multiple independent combiners divide up the work to coordinate client updates and aggregation.
-Recent benchmarks show high performance both for thousands of clients in a cross-device setting and for 40 clients with large model updates (1GB) in a cross-silo setting, see https://arxiv.org/abs/2103.00148.
+Recent benchmarks show high performance both for thousands of clients in a cross-device setting and for large model updates (1GB) in a cross-silo setting, see https://arxiv.org/abs/2103.00148.

-### Built for real-world distributed computing scenarios
-FEDn is built groud up to support real-world, production deployments in the distributed cloud.
-FEDn relies on proven best-practices in distributed computing and incorporates enterprise security features.
+- **Built for real-world distributed computing scenarios**.
+FEDn is built groud up to support real-world, production deployments.
+The implementation is based on proven design patterns in distributed computing and incorporates enterprise security features.
 A central assumption is that data clients should not have to expose any ingress ports.
+- **A WebUI to manage alliances, track training progress and follow client validations in real time **.

+## Documentation
-More details about architecture and implementation can be found in the [Documentation](https://scaleoutsystems.github.io/fedn/#/architecture).
+More details about architecture and implementation can be found in the [Documentation](https://scaleoutsystems.github.io/fedn/).

 ## Getting started